kconger/MiSTer_web2rgbmatrix/README.md

 - Turns off the display if requesting client is off for 1 minute
 - Wifi AP or Infrastructure Mode
 - Web interface to configure wifi and to see the current status of Wifi mode, currently loaded GIF, and connected client IP
-- Displays network config at boot
+- Displays network config at boot for 1 minute
 - Serial debug output

 Requirements